hcmlab/vadnet/README.md

 # VadNet
 VadNet is a robust real-time voice activity detector.
-It follows an End-to-end learning approach based on Deep Neural Networks.
+It follows an end-to-end learning approach based on Deep Neural Networks.
 Click on the image to see a video.

 <a href="https://www.youtube.com/watch?v=QL4HY_e21v0" target="_blank"><img src="https://raw.githubusercontent.com/hcmlab/vadnet/master/pics/vadnet.png"/></a>